CalorieMate

 CalorieMate (カロリーメイト karorīmeito) is a brand of nutritional energy bar and energy gel foods produced by Otsuka Pharmaceutical Co., in Japan.
 It was first released in 1983 debuting with a cheese flavored block.
 CalorieMate comes in several forms, including Block, Jelly, and Can.
-CalorieMate Block (カロリーメイト　ブロック karorīmeito burokku) resembles a bar-shaped cookie (somewhat like a shortbread), sold in packs of either two or four.
-CalorieMate Jelly (カロリーメイト　ゼリー karorīmeito zerī) is a gelatin sold in a pouch with a spout.
-CalorieMate Can (カロリーメイト　缶 karorīmeito kan) is a canned drink.
+CalorieMate Block resembles a bar-shaped cookie (somewhat like a shortbread), sold in packs of either two or four.
+CalorieMate Jelly is a gelatin sold in a pouch with a spout.
+CalorieMate Can is a canned drink.